Qeltrix/test-poc-1/README.md

 - Python is slow, when compared to compiled language.
 - PoC limitations.
 - Not optimized,since PoC is for proof of concept.
-- very basic and non-optimized - its PoC's limit.
+- Very basic and non-optimized - its PoC's limit.

 ## Power Under the Hood: Why This PoC Matters